javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/3-function-in-if/task.md

 # Function in if

 Look at the code.
-What will be result of the call at the last line?
+What will be the result of the call at the last line?

 ```js run
 let phrase = "Hello";